-Humanoid And Men In Black Encounters From The Far EastFirst Published: October 8, 2018 Last updated: October 30th, 2018 Estimated Reading Time: 7 minutes
+Humanoid And Men In Black Encounters From The Far EastFirst Published: October 8, 2018 Last updated: February 9th, 2019 Estimated Reading Time: 7 minutes Posted in: Supernatural

 Legends and folklore from the Far East are as fascinating as anywhere else in the world, not least the tales of humanoid figures and encounters with the Men In Black.
 We have examined before, for example, the alleged sighting of a reptilian humanoid in the huge cave systems of Vietnam, both during the Vietnam War and in more contemporary times.
 And there are multiple sightings of strange creatures right across the regions that still persist today.